rishabh137/file-destination-mover/README.md

 # file destination mover

-Moves your files on its correct destination according to file extension at the time of downloading.
+Moves your files to its correct destination according to file extension at the time of downloading.

 # The Problem
 I wanted a solution that will automatically move the files to its correct file path at the time of downloading i.e. .mp3 in music folder, .mp4 in videos folder etc.